DV

 What is the difference between VGT and XLK?

-VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
+VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings, while XLK (State Street Technology Select Sector SPDR ETF) tracks Technology Select Sector Index with a technology approach.
 They are issued by Vanguard and State Street respectively.

 Can I hold both VGT and XLK?